reconcilerio/dies/README.md

     // DieReleasePtr returns a pointer to the resource managed by the die.
     DieReleasePtr() *MyResource

+	// DieReleaseDuck releases the value into the passed value and returns the same.
+Panics on error.
+	DieReleaseDuck(v any) any

     // DieReleaseJSON returns the resource managed by the die as JSON.
 Panics on error.
     DieReleaseJSON() []byte